CheckiO/EoC-battle/README.md

 ## Balance

 Battle configuration file contains information about units and buildings on the battle field.
 For example it says that we have a Sentry Gun level 5 on the battle field.
 But in order to run the battle we need to know what stats level 5 has, how many hit-points Sentry Gun level 5 has etc..

 Information about all stats of all buildings, units, modules atc we called *balace* and it includes into the battle docker image during your battle build.
 Building process using repository https://github.com/CheckiO/eoc-balance .
 The same repository is Empire of Code is using.

-If balance is changed you need to rebuild your battle using command `checkio eoc-get-git`
+If balance is changed you need to rebuild your battle using command `checkio eoc-get-git ...`

 But one more option here is to link a balance folder during the run process